 But they make perfect sense in the long-term perspective as they last a lifetime.

 Let me explain about Cement Boards, including their pros & cons.
 It’s up to you after that.
-Maybe you will be convinced to switch to Cement Board for sheathing your Garage Walls.
+Maybe you will be convinced to switch to Cement Board for Garage Walls instead of other sheathing options.

 What is a Cement Board?